abhisheksingh791/abhisheksingh791/README.md

 - 👋 Hi, I’m @abhisheksingh791
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software and Website Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning AI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Software Companies
-- 📫 How to reach me ...
+- 📫 How to reach me via mail: abhishekshivam95590@gmail.com, linkedin: https://www.linkedin.com/in/abhishek-singh-749888179/

 ## Skills and Experience